 Please describe any programmatic changes you have made or are planning to make based on the data you have collected.

-We increased our assistance and guidance for some part-time instructors who needed to find new ways to increase their teaching effectiveness.
+We increased our assistance, guidance, and class observations for some part-time instructors who needed to find new ways to increase their teaching effectiveness.